QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 #### Default values

-You can give default value to parameters
+You can give default values to parameters

 ```php!
 function sum(int $a, int $b = 10) : int {}